 Wild Coast Tented Lodge

-This is by far the most expensive hotel on this list and one where I haven’t personally stayed yet.
+This is by far one of the most expensive hotels in Sri Lanka (and on this list) and one where I haven’t personally stayed yet.
 But my sister-in-law and her husband did, as part of their honeymoon, and absolutely loved it.

 The hotel is really a collection of 28 tented huts or cocoons, as they are called here.
 Their design seamlessly blends with the natural surroundings and has received UNESCO Design Award.
 The location is quite unique: a jungle meets Indian ocean shores.